Callisto (comics): Return to the sewers

 At some point, Callisto returned to the sewers, this time alone.
 However, she is later discovered by various teen and young adult runaways, who she begins to care for, though with a firm but caring hand.
 Storm later stumbles upon this group while investigating one of the young girl's disappearance.
 Storm and Callisto let old feelings surface and the two fight.
 However, when Storm sees the girl helping Callisto, she realizes that the girl is there by choice and the hostilities cease.
 Storm helps them clean up.
 Before leaving, Storm offers Callisto to send regular help should they need it.

-At the time when the Terrigen Cloud was loose on Earth infecting mutants with M-Pox since the Infinity storyline, the number of mutants that are living underground had increased as Callisto also showed sympathy towards the humans who sought out refuge from the global landscape.
+In the aftermath of Infinity, Terrigen Mist is released across Earth, infecting mutants who touch it with M-Pox.
+Callisto takes in numerous mutants who seek refuge underground, as well as some humans.
 As a way to live out the dream of Professor X, this unified society of humans and mutants lived together as the New Morlocks.

-But her little community soon came under assault when morlocks infected by a type of psi-vampirism attacked them while Monet and a morally inverted Creed stayed down in their territory to suss out the source of a new mutant sickness.
-As it happens the perpetrator of the underlife abductions was none other than M's brother Emplate, whom was suffering as much from the M-Pox epidemic as everyone else since it was killing off his only food supply.
-Callisto and Sabretooth attempted to fight him off and free the captured morlocks but were quickly incapacitated by the mutant leech.
+The community soon came under assault when Morlocks infected by a type of psi-vampirism attacked them while Monet and a morally inverted Creed stayed down in their territory to find the source of a new mutant sickness.
+As it happens the perpetrator of the underlife abductions was M's brother Emplate, whom was suffering as much from the M-Pox epidemic as everyone else since it was killing off his only food supply.
+Callisto and Sabretooth attempted to fight him off and free the captured Morlocks, but were quickly incapacitated by Leech.